MrWalshy/simpleCalculator/readme.md

 ## Math Functions (mathfunc.c)
 ### void checkForMemLoad(char *inputBuffer, double lastSum, double *result)
 - Takes a pointer to the input buffer, value of the last sum in memory, and a pointer to the result double in the calling function
-- If 'm' is entered, loads the value in memory to the 'result' var being pointed at, then calls getInput()
+- If 'm' is entered, loads the value in memory to the 'result' var being pointed at
-- Else calls getInput()
-- Relies on getInput()

         checkForMemLoad(inputBuffer, lastSum, &result);
     - Notice here, the memory address of result is passed as an argument